This page last updated: 3 January 2005

 [Emphasis added]

-Impact of Article 15 and the Wyllie/Moore Agreement
+Effect of Article 15

 • Third, the Treaty forced Hawaii to establish a formal post office (no real force other than inertia resisted creating one).